freeekanayaka/charm-test/README.md

 authors have a complete suite of fakes for the typical "boundaries" of a Juju charm.

-The examples below cover the Juju fake boundaries part, for documentation about the rest of fake boundaries (file system, processes, network, users, groups, etc) see the `systemfixtures` [home page](https://github.com/freeekanayaka/system-fixtures).
+The examples below cover the Juju-related boundaries part, for documentation about the rest of fake boundaries (file system, processes, network, users, groups, etc) see the `systemfixtures` [home page](https://github.com/freeekanayaka/system-fixtures).